tensorlayer/HyperPose/docs/markdown/tutorial/training.md

 ## User-defined dataset filter
-Hyperpose also leave freedom for user to define thier own dataset filter to filter the dataset as they want using *set_dataset_filter* function.
+HyperPose also leave freedom for user to define thier own dataset filter to filter the dataset as they want using *set_dataset_filter* function.

 To use this, a user should know the follow information:

-- Hyperpose organize the annotations of one image in one dataset in the similiar meta classes.
+- HyperPose organize the annotations of one image in one dataset in the similiar meta classes.

   For COCO dataset, it is COCOMeta; For MPII dataset, it is MPIIMeta.